Crackiii/crackiii/README.md

 ### Nadeem Ahmad
-##### Software Engineer & AI Enthusiast
+#### Software Engineer & AI Enthusiast

 Hey 👋, I'm Nadeem Ahmad, a full stack software engineer with a passion for building high-quality, scalable applications.
-My expertise includes working with technologies such as React, Node, JavaScript, TypeScript, and AWS, among others.

 Over the years, I have gained extensive experience in developing complex web applications, from designing and implementing robust architectures to optimizing performance and ensuring security.